Six weeks later, Bozeman, Montana

 “She wanted my name.”

 * * *

-The next morning, the pounding in Jerrod’s head slowly turned into the pounding on the front door.
-He crawled out of bed, noticed Trish was still comatose, and made the trek from the bedroom to the living room and then to the front door.
+The next morning, the pounding in Jerrod’s head slowly turned into pounding on the front door.
+He crawled out of bed, noted that Trish was dead to the world, and made the trek from the bedroom to the living room and then to the front door.
 It was Parker, and he was grinning.
 Jerrod suppressed the urge to punch him in the face.
 After all, Parker was his best friend.

 He left the door open and staggered to the bathroom.
 When he returned, Parker was in the kitchen making coffee, a sign of true friendship.
-Collapsing onto a chair at the kitchen table, he buried his face in his hands and wondered if he was going to throw up.
+Jerrod collapsed onto a chair at the kitchen table, buried his face in his hands, and thought about throwing up.